analyticascent/stylext/README.md

 &nbsp;

 **Introduction:** The files in this repo can easily be used by anyone to learn basic text classification techniques.
-This is a supervised machine learning program that uses binary text classification to determine which of two twitter users authored various posts on Twitter.
+This is a supervised machine learning program that uses binary text classification to determine which of two Twitter users authored various posts on Twitter.
 No worries if that terminology sounds too complex to learn, the core concepts are straightforward:

 * **Supervised Machine Learning** involves training an algorithm to tell the difference between various things by feeding in labeled examples of things in each category you wish to sort new data (text, images, etc) into.
 In this case, we are feeding in tweets that are known to have come from one Twitter user in addition to ones that came from another.
 The file read into the main Jupyter Notebook has the tweets labeled by the user they each came from.
 * **Binary Text Classification** simply means using a text classifier to sort new text samples into one category or another.
 In the case of Stylext, it is which of two people wrote a Tweet.
 Essentially we are taking the same general approach that many spam filters use to sort text passages, except we are attributing the authorship of tweets.